yendregi/Stardate-Calculator-Java-App/README.md

 # Java StarDate App
-A Java StarDate Trek Themed TaskBar Widget
+A Java StarDate Trek Themed TaskBar App

 ## WHY?
 Firstly, I will ask the question for you fine reader; why this application?